legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 ---
 layout: post
 title: "Installing Arch Linux with backups"
+author: legoraft
-updated: 2025-03-22 17:12:00
+updated: 2025-03-24 10:19:00
 ---

 Arch Linux is often referred to as one of the ‘hardest' Linux distributions to learn, but that isn't really true.
 If you can follow instructions thoroughly and are willing to learn things about your Linux system, Arch can be quite simple.
 This blog post will try to help with that, where I run you through a basic Arch Linux installation and teach you some of the ins and outs of the Linux system.
 We'll be setting up our system with `btrfs` and `systemd-boot` (I'll explain what those are a bit later).
 We'll also be enabling backups and exploring some GUI stuff.

 ## Booting

 You can start installing Arch by preparing a bootable USB disk with the Arch Linux iso.
 You can download it from the [website](https://archlinux.org/download/) and flash it to the USB disk by using a tool like [Etcher](https://etcher.balena.io/).
-After doing this, you can select your drive in your motherboard's boot menu and booting to it.
+After doing this, you can select your drive in your motherboard's boot menu and boot to it.

 You can select the Arch Linux installation option here and you'll be welcomed with a black screen and a small welcome message.
 You can now start installing Arch Linux!
 We're going to install Arch the 'hard' way, but if you're not interested in learning some new things about the Linux system, [`archinstall`](https://wiki.archlinux.org/title/Archinstall) also exists.
 This gives you a simple, guided setup to be up and running as soon as possible.